 La marinière became a fashion statement at the beginning of the 20th century.
 First, the Breton stripe was really “discovered” by Coco Chanel, who brought the style into the fashion mainstream after incorporating blue and white stripes into her 1917 nautical collection.
 Her main inspiration was the sailors’ uniforms she saw during a trip to the French Coast.
 Years later, Karl Lagerfield paid tribute to the by regularly recreating the marinière for his fashion shows, especially in his ready-to-wear summer collection “Croisière”.

-In the 1940s well-known personalities from John Wayne, then Jean Cocteau, Pablo Picasso, Audrey Hepburn, Andy Warhol, Brigitte Bardot to Marilyn Monroe adopted the look.
-In 1960, the Breton striped shirt was associated with French New Wave Cinema and was a favorite of many on-screen stars like Jean Seberg, who wore the sailor style in the 1960 film “Breathless”.
+In the 1940s, well-known personalities, such as John Wayne, Jean Cocteau, Pablo Picasso, Audrey Hepburn, Andy Warhol, and Brigitte Bardot, as well as Marilyn Monroe, adopted the look.
+In 1960, the Breton striped shirt was associated with French New Wave Cinema and was a favorite of many on-screen stars like Jean Seberg, who wore the sailor style in the 1960 film “Breathless.”

 1983: Jean-Paul Gaultier’s “Toy Boy” Collection